-- All policing would fall under the provincial police and be responsible to the Minister and the PPSA will require amendment to enable the Commanding Officer to report to the Board, or failing this, the Minister could establish a Public Safety Advisory Board.. - Island-wide Standards will apply to all policing functions. - There is connectivity between federal, provincial, and municipal policing. - Mutual aid from RCMP 'J' Division, New Brunswick, and interoperability of data and communication systems and operational protocols are in place. - Management, administration, cost and operations of the Divisional RCMP are conducted in line with parameters dictated by the PPSA. - The RCMP may apply the 'general absorption principle, under the RCMP Act as in the Moncton and Dieppe examples in 1996. - Without the 'general absorption principle', officers from PEI municipal forces would need to apply for engagement with the RCMP individually for 'lateral entry' into the RCMP.
-It may be that municipal officers would be subject to the normal selection processes of the
+- All policing would fall under the provincial police and be responsible to the Minister and the PPSA will require amendment to enable the Commanding Officer to report to the Board, or failing this, the Minister could establish a Public Safety Advisory Board. - Island-wide Standards will apply to all policing functions. - There is connectivity between federal, provincial, and municipal policing. - Mutual aid from RCMP 'J' Division, New Brunswick, and interoperability of data and communication systems and operational protocols are in place. - Management, administration, cost and operations of the Divisional RCMP are conducted in line with parameters dictated by the PPSA. - The Review was advised that Public Safety Canada and the RCMP have concerns over the capacity of the RCMP to accept more policing responsibilities at this time, and that this issue will persist for the next four years. - The Review was advised that the 'general absorption' principle whereby the municipal police from Moncton and Dieppe police departments were absorbed into the Codiac

-&lt;sup>191 The Codiac Regional RCMP serving three municipalities in New Brunswick report to the Codiac Regional Police Authority
+&lt;sup>200The Codiac Regional RCMP, serving three municipalities in New Brunswick, reports to the Codiac Regional Police Authority